In Focus: Space

 The revenues related to the space industry come from government space budgets, commercial human spaceflights, telecommunications, Earth observation, satellite manufacturing, the launch industry, and consumer and network equipment.
 Satellite Manufacturing alone is a $15.5 billion industry.
 Goldman Sachs predicts the space industry could be a $1 trillion industry by 2040.

 But with all of the money being invested in the future of space, the average investor is limited to where they can invest.
 Many of the companies exploring the potentials of space are private.
-In the U.S. if you're not an accredited investor you are not able invest in many of these private space ventures
+In the U.S. if you're not an accredited investor you are not able to invest in many of these private space ventures

 A Semi Resolution

-Richard Branson, the billionaire founder of the Virgin Group and spaceship venture Virgin Galactic announced that Virgin Galactic will be public company by way of an investment from Chamath Palihapitiya's Social Capital Hedosophia (IPOA) fund.
+Richard Branson, the billionaire founder of the Virgin Group and spaceship venture Virgin Galactic announced that Virgin Galactic will be a public company by way of an investment from Chamath Palihapitiya's Social Capital Hedosophia (IPOA) fund.
 Virgin Galactic, whose current focus is space tourisms revealed that they've already collected $80 million in deposits from roughly 600 potential space tourists.

 Smaller Player to Look Out For